On Monday 17 May Aberdeen will move to level 2 restrictions:

 View the advice from the Scottish Government regarding face coverings and exemptions.

 The collection of customer and visitor details

-- Close contact services, including hairdressers, barbers, beauticians, tattooists, sports and massage therapists, dress fitters, tailors and fashion designers
+close contact services, including hairdressers, barbers, beauticians, tattooists, sports and massage therapists

-- Facilities provided by local authorities, such as libraries, leisure centres and registration offices
+services run by local councils, such as libraries, leisure centres and registration offices.

 What are the physical distancing requirements that businesses are required to put in place?

 All businesses, services and places of worship must take measures to ensure, where reasonably practicable:

 - The required distance is maintained between any persons on the premises (except for members of the same household or persons and their carers or between school pupils under 12 years old)

 - They only admit people in sufficiently small numbers to make the required distance possible